-Unless otherwise indicated, all references to "\$" or "US\$" in this prospectus refer to U.S. dollars, and all references to "C\$" refer to Canadian dollars.
+Unless otherwise indicated, all references to "\$" or "US\$" in this Annual Report on Form 10-K refer to U.S. dollars, and all references to "C\$" refer to Canadian dollars.
+Following the Company's voluntary delisting from the Toronto Stock Exchange in July 2023, the Company reassessed its functional currency and determined that, as of July 1, 2023, its functional currency had changed from the C\$ to the US\$.